projectriff/riff/docs/riff_service_create.md

 ### Synopsis

-Create a new service resource, with optional input binding
+Create a new service resource from a given image.
+If an input channel and bus are specified, create the channel in the bus and subscribe the service to the channel.

 ```
 riff service create [flags]